FAQs - CAPCaT

 5. When are pre-proposal applications due?

-Expressions of Interest are due no later than 4:59pm EST on Monday, March 2, 2020.
-Late submissions will not be accepted.
+Expressions of Interest are due no later than 11:59 pm CST on Monday, March 1, 2021.
+Late submissions cannot be accepted.

 6. How much funding is available?
 Do you give multi-year Grants?

-CAPCaT awards are, in general, $100,000 direct costs for a twelve-month period.
-Additional indirect costs are provided at the performance sites’ Federally-negotiated rates.
+CAPCaT awards $100,000 grants that cover direct costs for a twelve-month period.
+Additionally, indirect costs are covered at a performance site’s federally negotiated rate and/or at the standard IRS rate of 10% for companies (unless a company can substantiate a different federally negotiated rate).
 Only single period applications are accepted.

 7. How many awards will be made?

-CAPCaT plans to fund up to six awards for the 2020-21 cycle pending the receipt of meritorious applications.
+CAPCaT plans to fund up to four awards for the 2021-22 cycle, pending the receipt of meritorious applications.
 At least one project that incorporates complementary and integrative health approaches may be funded.